Prevent email spoofing

 a: Signature algorithm, in this case RSA with a SHA 256 hash

-s: Selector.
-Identification of the corresponding record in the DNS records.
-This is required if multiple SPF records are published for a domain
+s: selector.
+Identification of the corresponding record in the DNS entries.
+This is required if several SPF records are published for a domain

 c: Canonicalization.
-Specifies how strict the signature check is.
+Indicates how strict the signature verification is.
 The value "simple" or "relaxed" can be specified here for the header and body options.
-These potential changes are changes to the e-mail header or body that are made by the e-mail server itself when sending the e-mail.
-The option "simple" states that almost no changes may be accepted.
-Even small changes will then cause the signature check to fail.
+These potential changes are changes to the e-mail header or body that are made by the e-mail server itself when it is sent.
+The "simple" option states that almost no changes may be accepted.
+Even small changes lead to the failure of the signature verification.
 The "relaxed" option allows moderate changes.
-This can be e.g. a conversion to lower case and a removal of unnecessary whitespace.
+This can be, for example, a conversion to lower case and the removal of unnecessary spaces.

 q: Query methods.
-Defines the method by which the public key is queried.
-Default value is "dns/txt"
+Defines the procedure used to request the public key.
+Default is "dns/txt"

 l: Body length count.
 Describes the number of octets in the body that are part of the signature hash